-Suppliers are responsible for ensuring compliance with this Code and educating their employees, agents, subcontractors, and other representatives accordingly.
-Suppliers must also ensure that their own suppliers implement and comply with standards that are consistent with this Code and cascade this Code or their own Supplier Codes of Conduct to their own suppliers.
+Suppliers are responsible for ensuring compliance with this Code and educating their employees, agents, subcontractors, and other representatives, including through any affiliates involved in providing goods or services to Ferrara, accordingly.
+Suppliers must also ensure that their own suppliers implement and comply with standards that are consistent with this Code, and that the Suppliers and all of the related parties mentioned in this paragraph are educated on this Code or codes with equal standards.

 In addition to the requirements detailed in this Code, Suppliers are responsible for material compliance with all applicable state, national, and international laws, rules, and regulations relating to ethical and responsible standards of behavior, including, without limitation, those dealing with human rights, environmental protection, sustainable development, and bribery and corruption.
 Where local or national law and international standards conflict, or where laws conflict with this Code, Suppliers must comply with applicable laws but aim to honor the international standards and the Code's standards outlined herein.
+This Code does not take precedent where courts or other governmental bodies have jurisdiction.